sjentsch/lsjDocs/Ch11/Ch11_tTest_08.rst

    :alt: Histogram and QQ plot for normally-distributed data
    :name: fig-qq1

-   Histogram (left panel) and QQ plot (right panel) for the ``normal.data`` data set, a normally-distributed sample with 100 observations.
-The Shapiro-Wilk statistic associated with these data is W = 0.99, indicating that no significant departures from normality were detected (*p* = 0.73).
+   Histogram (left panel) and QQ plot (right panel) for the column ``Normal`` in the |distributions|_ data set, a normally-distributed sample with 200 observations.
+The Shapiro-Wilk statistic associated with these data is W = 0.992, indicating that no significant departures from normality were detected (*p* = 0.361).

 .. ----------------------------------------------------------------------------